 - Analyzing the waves: The reflection of the waves by objects in the area is analyzed.

-The Benefits of Radar Security
+The Benefits

-Using radar security provides quite a lot of benefits from security enhancement, and increased vigilance, to traffic surveillance, here are some of the benefits:
+Using radar security provides quite a lot of benefits, from security enhancement and increased vigilance to traffic surveillance.
+Here are some of the benefits:

 1. Security enhancement

-2. Increased vigilance
+2. Increased awareness

 3. Area surveillance